ldidry/lutim/README.md

 ## Wiki

-The official wiki contains all what you need to know about Lutim (installation, API, etc).
+The official wiki contains all you need to know about Lutim (installation, API, etc.).
 Go to <https://framagit.org/luc/lutim/wikis/home> or clone it:

 ```
 git clone https://framagit.org/luc/lutim.wiki.git